a-rosenberg/cookbook/2023/mushroom-risotto.md

 <br>

 ### ingredients
-- 4 cups vegetable stock
+- 4 cups vegetable broth
-- 1.5 lbs assorted mushrooms (a mixture is best); cleaned, trimmed and thinly sliced
+- 1.5 lbs mushrooms; cleaned, trimmed and thinly sliced
 - 4 Tbsp olive oil
 - 4 Tbsp butter
 - 1 yellow onion; chopped
 - 4 garlic cloves; minced
 - 1.5 cup arborio rice
-- 2 tsp soy sauce; shoyu, tamari or light chinese
+- 1 Tbsp soy sauce; shoyu, tamari or light chinese
 - 1 Tbsp light (shiro) miso
-- 1/2 cup white wine or sake
+- 1/2 cup sake or white wine
 - 1 oz grated high quality parmesan
 - more parmesan and any finely minced herb for serving
-- (optional) 1 oz dried porcini or shitake

 ### instructions
-1. If you have dried mushrooms, heat stock and allow dried mushrooms to steep until soft, about 5 minutes for porcinis or up to an hour for shitakes.
-Remove hydrated mushrooms and roughly chop.
-Add mushroom scraps to the stock and allow to sit until later when the stock is added to the rice.
-1. Heat olive and oil and butter in the pressure cooker and add all of the mushrooms.
-Cook until mushrooms have softened, but you don't need to take it until they're completely dried and browning.
+Heat olive and oil and butter in the pressure cooker on sauté mode and add the mushrooms.
+Cook until mushrooms have softened, but you don't need to take it until they're completely dried and browning - some remaining moisture is fine.

-1. Add onion and garlic and cook until barely softened, then add rice and cook until starting to become translucent around the edges; about 5 minutes.
+Add onion and garlic and cook until barely softened, then add rice and cook until starting to become translucent around the edges; about 5 minutes.

-1. Stir in soy/tamari and miso paste until distributed then add wine and cook until the alcohol is released; about 2-3 minutes.
+Stir in soy sauce and miso paste until distributed then add wine and cook until the alcohol is released; about 2-3 minutes.

-1. Pour the stock into the pot through a mesh strainer and discard the mushroom scraps.
+Pour in the broth and stir.
 Cook on low pressure for 5 minutes (10 psi on most cookers).
 Release steam valve and open the pressure cooker.
+If still a little loose, continue to cook on sauté mode while stirring to release more of the rice starch.

-1. Stir in parmesan and check the seasoning.
-1. Serve with extra grated parmesan and herbs at the table.
+Stir in parmesan then check the seasoning.
+If it's under-seasoned can add a pinch of salt or more soy sauce.
+Serve with extra grated parmesan and herbs at the table.

 ### notes
-Not a good choice for someone who doesn't like mushrooms.
-The dried mushrooms are nice but not necessary - I generally skip the extra step.
-Also, if the rissotto comes out a little too dry, feel free to loosen it with a few tablespoons of stock or heavy cream.
+A mixture of mushrooms is nice.